Why Choose the Kent-MPA?

 - Expanding access to public service education and research

 Kent State University's MPA Program seeks to enhance the quality of public sector and non-profit management by teaching ethical leadership and theoretical understandings of administration; enhancing knowledge, analytical skills, and technical abilities; and emphasizing experiential learning opportunities to apply theory and skills.
 Toward that end, the program provides professional-level graduate education to pre- and in-service students through a high quality online format.

-The Kent-MPA program encourages persons with physical challenges to apply.
+The MPA program encourages persons with physical challenges to apply.
 University accommodation efforts are taken seriously both in terms of personal accommodations, counseling and support services, as well as electronic accommodations.
-Specifically, for MPA students with disabilities and taking courses on campus, the MPA program provides a 21st century on-campus computer disability lab for the exclusive use of our students with disabilities.
 Moreover, our online program is constantly being updated to make it compliant with Federal standards for electronic accessibility.

 We have not yet reached the point where our students who need as much time as needed are unable to sit down one on one with a faculty member.
 We value students and interaction with them.

-For students wishing to study nonprofit management in the Kent-MPA program; this is especially attractive relative to private colleges.
+For students wishing to study nonprofit management in the MPA program; this is especially attractive relative to private colleges.